John Montagu Douglas Scott, 7th Duke of Buccleuch: Death

 Buccleuch died from cancer at Bowhill House, Selkirkshire, Borders, Scotland, on 19 October 1935, aged 71, less than a month before his daughter Alice married Prince Henry, the third son of King George V and Queen Mary.
-The marriage was to take place at Westminster Abbey, but given the circumstances, the event was scaled back and the venue changed to Buckingham Palace.
+The marriage was to take place at Westminster Abbey, but given the circumstances coupled with the king’s ill health, the event was scaled back and the venue changed to Buckingham Palace.

-Buccleuch was buried on 22 October 1935 in the family crypt of the Buccleuch Memorial Chapel in St. Mary's Episcopal Church, Dalkeith, Midlothian.
+Buccleuch was buried on 22 October in the family crypt of the Buccleuch Memorial Chapel in St. Mary's Episcopal Church, Dalkeith, Midlothian.
 The church is located on Dalkeith's High Street, at the entrance to Dalkeith Country Park.

-Buccleuch was succeeded by his son, Walter.
+Buccleuch was succeeded by his son Walter.